AngelicaDolor/PwC-Internship-Projects/trend-analysis-call-centre.md

 ## Data Structure & Initial Checks
 The database analyzed contained **5,000 records** representing customer calls from January to March 2021.
 The data was pre-processed and validated before loading into Power BI for further analysis.
 Download Power BI Report [here](https://github.com/AngelicaDolor/PwC-Internship-Projects/blob/main/PWC_CallCentreAnalysis.pbix).

+The DAX queries used to inspect and clean the data for this analysis can be found [here](https://github.com/AngelicaDolor/PwC-Internship-Projects/blob/main/call-centre-trend-analysis-DAX).

 ## Recommendations

 Based on the findings above, the following recommendations can be made: